flexxxaloe/SpringBookStore/README.md

 Tests supply their own configuration and PostgreSQL container.
 They do not need the development Compose database or the application environment variables above.
 The first run may download dependencies and container images.

-The last full local verification on September 9, 2026 passed 15 tests: 12 unit tests and 3 service integration tests.
+The last full local verification on September 13, 2026 passed 14 tests: 11 unit tests and 3 service integration tests.
 The integration tests cover:

 - Successful order creation and a reduced stock count.
 - Rollback when a later item has insufficient stock.
-- Two orders reading the last copy before continuing: exactly one succeeds, the other encounters an optimistic locking failure, and only one order/item remains.
+- Two concurrent orders reading the last available copy before either proceeds: exactly one succeeds, the other encounters an optimistic locking failure, and only one order and one order item remain.

-The concurrency test intercepts one repository lookup, performs a real JPA read and synchronizes workers with a barrier.
-It tests the service and database, not HTTP status mapping.
-A control run without @Version made it fail because both orders succeeded.
+The concurrency test overrides one `findById` call with a real JPA read and uses a barrier to ensure that both worker threads read the last available copy before either proceeds.
+It verifies the service and database behavior rather than HTTP response mapping.
+As a control, removing `@Version` caused both concurrent orders to succeed, making the test fail.

 HTTP security/ownership integration tests and GitHub Actions CI are not yet included.
-Reports are written to target/surefire-reports.

 ## API documentation status

 The springdoc Swagger UI dependency is installed.
 Its default UI path is /swagger-ui/index.html; the OpenAPI description is at /v3/api-docs.
 The current security configuration requires authentication for these paths, and a Bearer scheme has not yet been configured.
-The browser login-and-try workflow is therefore not ready; use an HTTP client for now.
+Swagger-based authenticated requests are therefore not fully configured yet; use Postman or another HTTP client for authenticated API testing.

 ## Design and limitations

 The code follows Controller → Service → Repository.
 DTOs are mapped manually.
 Order creation is transactional; book versions detect conflicting writes.
 Application errors are handled centrally, including optimistic locking conflicts mapped to 409.

-Remaining work includes HTTP-level security verification, completing PATCH field limits, configuring Swagger authentication and CI.
+Remaining work includes HTTP-level security verification, configuring Swagger authentication and CI.
 The project has no payment integration or refresh-token flow.
 It is a learning portfolio project, not a deployed commercial bookstore.